stevenplatt/cftang0827.github.io/_posts/2018-08-03-v2x-standards.markdown

 As an enhancement of 3GPP16-22886, the 3GPP later published 3GPP17-22186 as an enhancement for V2X services under LTE release 15.
 This update allowed more specific requirements among different vehicle network messages, not directly tying them to the environment in which they are deployed.
 This specification covered five areas [18]:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Generic Messaging**: General messaging, applicable in all V2X scenarios.
+**Generic Messaging**: General messaging, applicable in all V2X scenarios.
 Interworking, multi-RAT, and routing messages.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Vehicle Platooning**: Enabling vehicles to form a platoon and follow each other in a coordinated manner, with a shorter follow gap than usual.
+**Vehicle Platooning**: Enabling vehicles to form a platoon and follow each other in a coordinated manner, with a shorter follow gap than usual.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Advanced Driving**: Exchange of sensing data to increase the perception of connected vehicles.
+**Advanced Driving**: Exchange of sensing data to increase the perception of connected vehicles.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Extended Sensors**: Allowing semi-autonomous and fully-autonomous driving, by allowing vehicles to synchronize sensor and trajectory data.
+**Extended Sensors**: Allowing semi-autonomous and fully-autonomous driving, by allowing vehicles to synchronize sensor and trajectory data.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Remote Driving**: Enables remote driving of vehicles operating in a dangerous environment, or operation of a vehicle for passengers who cannot operate it themselves.
+**Remote Driving**: Enables remote driving of vehicles operating in a dangerous environment, or operation of a vehicle for passengers who cannot operate it themselves.

 Within each of the above categories, 3GPP17-22186 outlines a similar range of network and use case performance requirements that include: payload size, end-to-end latency, reliability (%), data rate (Mbps), communications range (meters), and transmission rate.